SC25 Ignited a fire that will burn in the Eastern Cape for years to come

 TANGO/CoNGA@SC25 the highlight of the week!

-By Babar Khan, Babar Kahn Research
+By Babar Khan, Babar Khan Research

 SC25 has concluded.
 I just checked the latest post on the LinkedIn page of SC Conference Series that SC25 welcomed 16,499 attendees and featured 559 exhibitors making it the second-largest SC conference by attendance and the largest ever in exhibition participation.
 That is impressive.
 Now that I am back home, sitting at my desk with a cup of coffee, the temperature nearing zero and Christmas not far away, this feels like the perfect moment to reflect on the experience and put my thoughts into my first ever blog for STEM-Trek.
 Yay!